raymondkfcheung/lazy-dot/docs/coding/traits.md

 # Designing Traits That Age Well

-Early in my career I tended to design trait-based APIs the way many of us first write Rust: favouring ergonomics over rigour, assuming the common case, and leaving edge cases to the caller's judgement.
+Early in my career I tended to design trait-based APIs the way one first approaches Rust: favouring ergonomics over rigour, assuming the common case, and quietly relying on the caller to handle the edges.

-The resulting abstractions were pleasant to use when everything followed the ideal execution path.
-They were also fragile the moment reality diverged from the assumptions baked into the original crate.
+The abstractions felt pleasant when execution stayed within the intended invariants.
+They became brittle the moment real workloads drifted away from the assumptions embedded in the crate.

 ## Implicit Contracts are Technical Debt